Eclipse openDuT

 export OPENDUT_CLEO_NETWORK_OIDC_CLIENT_ISSUER_URL=http://localhost:8081/realms/opendut/

-cargo ci cleo run -- list peers
+cargo cleo list peers

 -

-cargo theo testenv edgar start
+cargo theo vagrant ssh cargo theo testenv start --skip-telemetry -

 Known Issues